 Discover the best practices for adapting the kimono to your look.

 With its flowing fit, loose sleeves and colorful patterns, the kimono jacket can be matched with many styles.
 You can wear it over your outfit like a long cardigan for a casual chic style or even as an underground outfit.
 The kimono pairs perfectly with jeans, shorts or a little straight dress.
 On top, the most daring will opt for a crop-top while others will choose a t-shirt or a tank top.

 The kimono can be assembled with sneakers for an urban look.
 Lastly, for a more formal evening, pair your kimono jacket with a nice straight dress and a pair of pumps.

 Once worn as an undergarment, the kimono has evolved over the centuries and has become a true piece of art.
 More than a simple clothing, this traditional Japanese outfit is a true support of expression with its elaborate weaving techniques, embroideries, patterns and handmade paintings.
 Today, the kimono is an indispensable piece for fashionistas all over the world.
-Now that you know absolutely everything about this treasure coming from the Land of the Rising Sun, don't forget to visit our store and find the kimono of your dreams!
+Now that you know absolutely everything about this treasure coming from the Land of the Rising Sun, don't forget to visit our store with mens japanese clothing and japanese women clothing - and find the kimono of your dreams!

 Comments will be approved before showing up.

 March 15, 2023 6 min readRead More

 March 01, 2023 5 min read 1 CommentRead More

 February 15, 2023 5 min readRead More

 By Credit & Debit Cards, Paypal